 There are support groups that can help you handle the emotional side of a diagnosis.
 Family and friends are often a good place to turn for support.

 You can also ask your doctor about other support options in your city.
-She often has people on staff who can get you started.
+They often have people on staff who can get you started.